Transgender history: Historiography

-Absence of autobiographical accounts has resulted in historians assigning identities to historical figures, which of course may be inaccurate.
+The absence of autobiographical accounts has led historians to assign identities to historical figures, which, of course, may be inaccurate.
 Author Jason Cromwell assesses that if a person of the female sex indicated that they were a man, modified their body to look more traditionally male, and lived their life as a man, then he was a trans man; the same approach has been used to identify trans women.
 Genny Beemyn distinguishes trans people from crossdressers in the historical record by assessing that a person who crossdressed only in public did not mind exposing their dual life as a crossdresser, while those who crossdressed consistently (also in private) and sought to keep their sex a secret were more likely trans.

 Beemyn also distinguishes non-binary people in the historical record.
-They note Indigenous societies in the "New World" who historically had non-binary gender roles enshrined in their society, which enraged European explorers.
-For example, in 1513 Vasco Núñez de Balboa killed 40 natives on the Panama Isthmus for being sodomites, as they had been assigned male at birth but were practicing female gender roles.
+They note Indigenous societies in the "New World" that historically had non-binary gender roles enshrined in their society, which enraged European explorers.
+For example, in 1513, Vasco Núñez de Balboa killed 40 natives on the Panama Isthmus for being sodomites, as they had been assigned male at birth but were practicing female gender roles.
 Not all Europeans were as judgmental: a matter-of-fact 1564 narrative describes "hermaphrodites" as "quite common".
 An account from Edwin Thompson Denig in the first half of the 19th century describes a "neuter" gender among the Crow people.
 Denig said of it: "Strange country this, where males assume the dress and perform the duties of females, while women turn men and mate with their own sex!"
-Beemyn concludes that European writers lacked the language or cultural understanding to adequately describe the practices they were witnessing.
+Beemyn concludes that European writers lacked the language or cultural understanding to describe the practices they were witnessing adequately.
 Overall, they caution not to make generalizations about native practices, since third gender roles were extremely diverse and ranged from exalted positions who were believed to have supernatural power, to denigrated underlings.

 Africa

 Ancient Egypt

-Ancient Egypt had third gender categories, including for eunuchs.
+Ancient Egypt had third-gender categories, including eunuchs.
 In the Tale of Two Brothers (from 3,200 years ago), Bata removes his penis and tells his wife "I am a woman just like you"; one modern scholar called him temporarily (before his body is restored) "transgendered".

+The pharaoh Hatshepsut apparently changed her gender to some degree out of political necessity, to fit into ancient Egypt's patriarchal society.
+As her role strengthened from regent to god, depictions of her became more masculine, in line with the conventions of Egyptian art and writing.
+Over time, they transitioned from yellow to red, from stationary to mobile, and gradually replaced feminine clothing and body attributes with masculine ones.
+Later inscriptions mixed male and female pronouns, describing a female king rather than a queen.

 North Africa

 The Nuba peoples of Sudan (including the Otoro Nuba, Nyima, Tira, Krongo, and Mesakin), have traditional roles for male-assigned people who dress and live as women and may marry men, which have been seen as transgender roles.
-Trans people face discrimination in the modern Sudanese state, and cross-dressing is illegal.
+Trans people face discrimination in the modern Sudanese state, where cross-dressing is illegal.